Skip to Main Content

 Kendra Levin, Editorial Director

-Krista Vitola is a Senior Editor at Simon and Schuster Books for Young Readers.
-Before coming to S&S in November of 2016, Krista had been an editor at Delacorte Press, an imprint of Random House Children’s Books for nine years.
-A few of the authors she is lucky to work with are Anne Bustard, Donna Gephart, Kelly Yang, Shanna Miles, Shirley Marr, Supriya Kelkar, and Stuart Gibbs.
+Krista Vitola is an Executive Editor at Simon and Schuster Books for Young Readers.
+Before coming to S&S in November of 2016, Krista had been an editor at Delacorte Press, an imprint of Random House Children’s Books.

-If Krista could live solely in the middle grade bubble, she would, and you will find that most of her list focuses on this age range.
-Krista adores middle grade with a ton of heart, lyrical writing, and characters that reveal the inner kid in all of us.
+If Krista could live solely amidst her middle grade bookshelves, she would, and you will find that most of her list focuses on this age range.
+Krista works with New York Times Bestselling authors Stuart Gibbs and Kelly Yang, as well as critically acclaimed authors Susan Hood, Shirley Marr, Supriya Kelkar, and Janet Fox.
+Krista gravitates toward middle grade with a ton of heart, lyrical writing, and characters that reveal the inner kid in all of us.
 Some of her favorite authors are Ellen Raskin, Lauren Wolk, Soman Chainani, and Kate DiCamillo.
-Krista also acquires nonfiction middle grade that can be summed up as nutritious content in a candy-coated package.
+Krista also acquires a range of nonfiction middle grade that can be summed up as nutritious (yet delicious) content in a candy-coated package.
 Her nonfiction acquisitions have ranged from cadaver dogs to gene-editing to a young readers’ adaptation of an LGBTQIA+ dictionary of lingo and colloquial phrases.
+Krista loves books that make her laugh and make her cry and these two emotions drive her picture book and young adult taste.
+She will also never turn down a novel in verse.

 On weeknights, Krista is obsessed with beating her time on the New York Times mini crossword puzzle and dancing to country music while performing any necessary household chore.
-When Krista is not reading, she is running outdoors with her son, eating whatever delicious treats are available, and drinking red wine (most times in that order, sometimes all at once).
+When Krista is not reading, she is running outdoors (or around the house) with her two boys, eating whatever delicious treats are available, and drinking red wine (most times in that order, sometimes all at once).
 She is a graduate of Villanova University.
 Follow her @Kav_Tepedino.

 Nicole Ellul, Senior Editor

 Nicole Ellul joined Simon & Schuster in February of 2012 after previous roles with Bloomsbury Children’s Books and the picture book publisher, Sleeping Bear Press.
-She has edited a variety of books including New York Times bestsellers Love & Gelato, Rachel Lynn Solomon's See You Yesterday, The Witch Haven by Sasha Peyton Smith and The Wicked Deep by Shea Ernshaw, along with Indie Next List titles such as the space opera Sky Without Stars (Jessica Brody and Joanne Rendell) and Winterwood (Shea Ernshaw), and has been overjoyed editing the critically acclaimed Jenn Bennett romances.
+She is the US editor of the Powerless Trilogy by Lauren Roberts and has edited a variety of books including New York Times bestsellers Betting on You by Lynn Painter, Love & Gelato, Rachel Lynn Solomon’s See You Yesterday, The Witch Haven by Sasha Peyton Smith and The Wicked Deep by Shea Ernshaw, along with Indie Next List titles such as the space opera Sky Without Stars (Jessica Brody and Joanne Rendell) and Winterwood (Shea Ernshaw), and has been overjoyed editing the critically acclaimed Jenn Bennett romances.
 During her editorial career, she also had the honor of working on books by the immensely talented Jodi Picoult, Philippa Gregory, and R.L.
 Stine.
 A former college volleyball player, Nicole graduated with a BA in history and English language and literature from Grand Valley University located in Grand Rapids—one of the vibrant artistic hubs in her home state of Michigan.

 Nicole is looking for books from picture books to YA that have a storybook atmosphere and lyrical writing that feels ethereal.
-In middle grade and YA, she is leaning more towards light fantasy that feels commercial, and a romance in YA is a must!
+In middle grade she leans more towards magical adventures with descriptive settings.
+Her primary focus is in YA where she gravitates towards unique contemporary romance stories with compelling hooks that amplify the escapist experience.
+She loves light fantasy (including romantasy); gothic and speculative romance and any story that embraces the setting as another character.
+Romance in YA is a must!
 In picture books, it's all about the lush atmosphere and musical quality.
-Also, books that explore magic—especially those exploring witches/witchcraft—are welcome in all formats!
+Also, any and all books across any genre / age range that explore magic—especially those centering around witches/witchcraft!
+She is on the lookout for an Erin Morgenstern for YA, an intense, true love romance, along with a standout gothic thriller.

 Celia Lee, Executive Editor